SheepyCami/Census-application-Backend-Only/README.md

 - Conncet to the Cloud Database by following these steps:

 1. Connect successfully to the Aivin Cloud Database by ensuring your .env file is set up correctly with your personal account as mentioned above.
-2. Initialize and create the Tables by locating the following line in your app.js file:
+2. In case of errors, you can Initialize and create the Tables by locating the following line in your app.js file:

 ```bash
 node